Living in a Foreign Country: How to Adapt?iStockphoto

 Alas, living in a foreign country is not always this carefree.

 It is tempting to share your experiences of living in a foreign country exclusively with other expats.
-Nobody else will understand your hesitation to try the local food, your problems with adjusting to the pace of life and your ambivalence towards social customs as well as those living in a foreign country like you.
+Nobody else will understand your hesitation to try the local food, your problems with adjusting to the pace of life and your ambivalence towards social customs as well as those who are in the same boat.

-However, in order to get the best out of your expat experience, you need to break out of your comfortable little cocoon after a while and try to immerse yourself in the local culture.
-If you let go of false impressions and negative stereotypes, then you have already taken the first major step.
-That way, living in a foreign country can become a truly life-altering experience.
+However, in order to get the most out of your expat experience, you need to break out of your comfortable little cocoon after a while and try to immerse yourself in the local culture.
+If you let go of false impressions and stereotypes, then you have already taken the first major step.
+Living in a foreign country can then become a truly life-altering experience.

 However, after living in a foreign country for a while, little things that you initially considered charming may begin to annoy you.
 You will remember how everything ran on schedule back home, how clean your former hometown was, or how much more relaxed and friendly everyone seemed.

 Everybody who decides on living in a foreign country needs some time to adjust to their new environment.
 Lina (32) felt that way when she moved from Sweden to Ecuador.
-Everything seemed different from her home town Gothenborg, and after the burst of initial excitement, it started to get to her.
-After a while, she began to accept that things were simply not the same in Quito.
+Everything seemed different from her home town Gothenborg, and after the burst of initial excitement, those differences started to get to her.
+However, after a while, she began to accept that things were simply not the same in Quito.

 Until you get to this point, try to be respectful, patient, and humble.
 After all, you are a guest living in a foreign country, at least until you have made the transition from expat to compatriot.